Kong/docs.konghq.com/app/konnect/configure/servicehub/plugins.md

 ---

-Any {{site.base_gateways}} plugins supported in a self-managed hybrid mode deployment are also accessible through ServiceHub or the Shared Config page.
+Any {{site.base_gateways}} plugins supported in a self-managed hybrid mode deployment are also accessible through ServiceHub or the Runtime Manager.

 ## Kong plugins in Konnect Cloud